oasis-open/openc2-oif-orchestrator/README.md

 ## Responses

-After sending a command, you can view its text, data, and status or results using the Previous Commands option of the Command menu tab.
+After sending a command, you can view its text, data, status or results with the Previous Commands option of the Command menu tab.
 This view displays the historical command info, with an additional "Info" button to view the full command text as well as any responses received by OIF that are attributed to that command.

 ## User Features